ProgramCrafter/salsa-iwj-otter/docs/bundles.rst

 ``otter.toml`` bundle top-level metadata
 ----------------------------------------

-The top-level ``otter.toml`` contains a single entry ``title``, which should be a string.
+The top-level ``otter.toml`` contains the following keys:

+ * ``title`` identifying the bundle.
 This is useful because the zipfile's name is not stored in the server.
+   [string, mandatory]

+Newer versions of Otter may assign meanings to other keys.

 Bundle management
 -----------------